English Literature

 These strategies include group discussion (whole group, small group and pairs), close reading and annotation of texts and the use of audio/visual stimuli.
 You will also prepare presentations (individual, paired or small group) and will report back on your findings.

 Much of your work will be produced independently.
 However, there are frequent opportunities to share ideas either prior to, during or after written assignments.
-You should expect to complete approximately 5 hours of independent study outside of your lessons.
-This could include: reading, research, essay writing or other activities.
-In order for you to take full advantage of the course it is also recommended that you immerse yourself in the wider reading of any texts that interest, inspire or intrigue you.
+You should expect to complete approximately four hours of independent study outside of your lessons.
+This could include reading, research, essay writing or other activities such as watching the plays in production.
+In order to take full advantage of the course, we strongly urge you to read a range of texts from different genres and time periods.

 Methods of assessment: